versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 #### dataConsumer.send(message, ppid)
 {: #dataConsumer-send .code}

-Sends direct messages from the Node.js process.
+Sends messages from the Node.js process to the remote endpoint.

 <div markdown="1" class="note">
 - Just available in data consumers of type "SCTP".